Early Stokes buttons

 Reading it, I started wondering just how many buttons had been produced by Stokes over that time, and started to do a little searching.
 The following list covers some of the earliest; I can never hope to complete the list as sadly not all archival data or dies have been preserved.
 In 1857 Thomas Stokes claimed “I have already sunk nine dies for uniform buttons in this colony (Victoria) and manufactured no less than thirteen hundred dozen buttons … “.
 This may not refer to 9 separate designs, as some uniforms may have had more than one sizing of buttons, requiring more than one die.
 The backmarks may have been ‘T. Stokes Melbourne’ or ‘Stokes Maker Melbourne’

-Perhaps old backplates were used on occasions, as some of the dating of particular defence services were after the partnership of Stokes and Martin had been initiated (1867).
+Perhaps old backplates were used on occasions, as some of the defence services listed date from were after the partnership of Stokes and Martin had been initiated in 1867.
 From newspaper reports I can identify some of the buttons made, and guess others:

 1854: Melbourne and Hobson’s Bay with a depiction of a locomotive.
-Made in Melbourne by an un-named diesinker.
+Made in Melbourne by an un-named diesinker, although probably Stokes.

 1856-1867: Newcastle Volunteer Artillery Corps